-Disposal of Land - A review of the processes in place to ensure that the council obtains the best consideration for any land and property disposals and complies with the new protocol.
+Disposal of Land - Ongoing review of the processes in place to ensure that the council obtains the best consideration for any land and property disposals and complies with the new protocol.

-Corporate Landlord - A rolling programme of audit work to evaluate the procedures followed, which will focus on compliance for the sample chosen with approved legislation and council procedures.
+Corporate Landlord - A rolling programme of audit work to evaluate the procedures followed, focussing on compliance within approved legislation and council procedures.